Location and History

 A Disability Services Student Handbook can be found on our website at or can be provided in hard copy (or an alternate format) upon request, and lists contact information for NIACC’s ADA Coordinator and ADA Compliance Officer, along with other helpful information.

-The administrative offices of the North Iowa Area Community College are open Monday through Friday from 7:45 a.m. - 5:00 p.m.
+The administrative offices of the North Iowa Area Community College are open Monday through Thursday from 7:45 a.m. - 5:00 p.m., and open on Friday from 7:45 a.m. - 4:15 p.m.
 Additional hours by appointment.